nats-io/nats.net/docs/documentation/intro.md

 ---

-> [!NOTE]
-> Every [`NatsConnection`](xref:NATS.Client.Core.NatsConnection) instance is a TCP connection to a NATS server.
-> Typically an application will only need one
-> connection and many subscriptions and publishers would share that same connection.
-Connections are relatively
-> heavyweight and expensive to create while
-> subscriptions and publishers are lightweight internal NATS protocol handlers.
-> NATS.Net should be able to handle large numbers of subscriptions
-> and publishers per connection.

-Now you should be able to run NATS server on your machine and use the above code samples to see the basics of NATS messaging and persistence.
+Now you should be able to run the NATS server on your machine and use the above code samples to see the basics of NATS messaging and persistence.

 ## What's Next